Tearsheet

 Share Repurchases

-• BCE announced the renewal of its normal course issuer bid (NCIB) to purchase up to 10% of the public float of each series of its outstanding First Preferred Shares, effective from November 11, 2025, to November 10, 2026.
+• BCE announced a renewal of its Normal Course Issuer Bid (NCIB) to repurchase up to 10% of the public float of each series of its outstanding First Preferred Shares from November 11, 2025, to November 10, 2026.

 Share Issuance